My grandmother’s Pipián Verde could make a grown man cry. It was THAT good!

 - You can do this on the stove or under the broiler until the skin on everything is charred.

-- Place the pepitas, tomatillos, onion, garlic, and serrano peppers in a blender.
+- Place the pepitas and the roasted ingredients in a blender.

 - Blend until smooth.

 - Set aside.

 - In a large stock pot, add the chicken, water, bay leaf, salt, ½ onion, and 1 garlic clove.